BitcoinDesign/Guide/guide/payments/request.md

    layout = "float-right-desktop -background -shadow"
 %}

 Users should have the option to share a confirmation that the payment has been received with the sender.
-For on-chain, the confirmed transaction on a Bitcoin block explorer can be shared.
+For on-chain, the confirmed transaction on a bitcoin block explorer can be shared.
 For Lightning, a preimage can be shared to show proof of payment.

 For in-person payments, showing the confirmation screen to the sender will likely suffice.